devg0804/MIST4610-Project2/README.md

 - join TV_Show_Review on Customer.idcustomer = TV_Show_Review.idcustomer
 - group by Customer.idcustomer, name HAVING `Movies reviewed` > 0
 - AND `Shows reviewed` = 0;

+Justification: Identifying customers who are interested in a specific type of content helps management understand audience preferences and tailor content recommendations  accordingly.
+They can also do the opposite and try to offer discounts and incentives to try to get these customers to watch shows, like offering free trials on subscription services.
+It also helps identify opportunities to engage inactive customers (in the TV show department) by recommending specific TV shows based on the movies they reviewed.

 # Tableau Visualizations